-In 2019, transport accounted for a significant proportion (20%) of Ireland's greenhouse gas emissions.
-Combined with public transport journeys, active travel is an important component of longer distance journeys.
-As we encourage a switch to active travel, we will free up space for public transport and active travel infrastructure, creating pleasant urban environments to encourage further walking and cycling journeys.
+In 2021, transport accounted for a significant proportion (16%) of Ireland's greenhouse gas emissions.
+Combined with public transport journeys, Active Travel is an important component of longer distance journeys.
+As we encourage a switch to Active Travel, we will free up space for public transport and Active Travel infrastructure, creating pleasant urban environments to encourage further walking and cycling journeys.

-By including trees, planting and sustainable drainage systems in new infrastructure, we can support carbon reduction, lower flood risk and create pleasant shaded spaces.
+By including trees, planting and sustainable urban drainage systems (SUDs) in new infrastructure, we can support carbon reduction, lower flood risk and create pleasant shaded spaces.